Electronic Deposit Gateway

 • The UNI field should reflect the student’s Columbia University UNI only and not the entire Columbia University email address.

-We strongly recommend that credit card payment is submitted on a personal computer, as transactions submitted via smartphone and tablet devices have been prone to technical errors.
+We strongly recommend that you submit your credit card payment via personal computer, as transactions submitted via smartphone and tablet devices are prone to technical errors.

 Click here to access the deposit application.